mienaikoe/ziyu/Chapters/2-8-Interlogue.md

   "ahhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhnnnn....."

-  I closed my eyes and tried to blank out my mind, but all of the instruction from my time in Holragi filled my head.
+  I closed my eyes and tried to blank out my mind, but all of the instruction from my time in Holrag filled my head.

   *Altitude.
 Orientation.
 Apoapsis.
 Gravitation.
 Oxygen.*